 Do you play games on your laptop and face lags and frame drop or slow response?
 Well, you can improve gaming performance on laptop by tweaking the settings on Windows 11, 10, 8.1, or even 7.
 As most people prefer gaming on laptops than desktop PC, the demand for gaming laptops is growing rapidly.
 The reason behind is their portability and powerful features.
 However, your gaming laptop can never achieve the performance level of a gaming desktop.

 Custom built gaming desktop with powerful CPU, GPU and RAM can provide you a smooth gaming experience which you can’t achieve on regular laptops.

 If you try to play games on the regular laptops then you will get laggy gameplay, the game may be stuck or no response at all.

 But, it doesn’t mean that you can’t play the latest games on your laptop.
 Here’re some recommended ways to improve your laptop’s gaming performance and to enjoy the excellent gaming experience.

 How to Improve Gaming Performance On Laptop

 When you buy a new laptop it runs pretty fast since it has less software installed but by the time you use it, Windows acquires junk files, and installing tons of software takes system resources which ultimately causes a slower laptop.

-Apart from Windows junk, there are tons of other factors which affect the gaming experience on your laptop.
+Apart from Windows junk, there are tons of other factors that affect the gaming experience on your laptop.

-In order to make your laptop run faster, you have to go through mentioned tips and tricks.
+In order to make your laptop run faster, you have to go through the mentioned tips and tricks.

 So, let’s discuss it in detail.

 1. Regularly Clean Your Laptop

 Dust and dirt are enemies of your laptop performance.
 They clog the laptop and hence reduce the overflow.
 This might result in overheating, therefore, causing the processor, GPU, and other components slow down.

 So, it’s always recommended to clean your gaming laptop regularly.
 You can open your laptop from time to time and brush off the dust from hardware parts.
-Also, ensure that there is no dust, food or other things near keyboard and screen to keep it hygienic.
+Also, ensure that there is no dust, food, or other things near the keyboard and screen to keep it hygienic.

 This will make your laptop more efficient and improve your laptop’s overall performance.